OlivierCodol/MotorNet/README.md

 # MotorNet

-This repository contains MotorNet, a python package that allows training Recurrent Neural Networks to control for biomechanically realistic effectors.
+This repository contains `motornet`, a python package that allows training recurrent neural networks to control for biomechanically realistic effectors.
 This toolbox is designed to meet several goals:

 - No hard dependencies beyond typically available python packages.
 This should make it easier to run this package on remote computing units.